HackYourFutureBelgium/home/students/planning-and-collaborating/README.md

 Time's up, it's ok if your project isn't finished!
 In the **retrospective** phase of your project you and your teammates will discuss what went well, what went less well, and what you can improve for next time.

+---

+> - [Building Software Together](https://buildtogether.tech/) _a student's guide to being a compassionate programmer_